-Update Summary Action for firms Artificial Intelligence (AI) update - further to the Government's response to the AI White Paper FCA The FCA issued an Al Update further to the Government's response to the Al Whitepaper.
+associates The state of the s Update Summary Action for firms Artificial Intelligence (AI) update - further to the Government's response to the AI White Paper FCA The FCA issued an Al Update further to the Government's response to the Al Whitepaper.
 In the update the FCA have outlined their approach to Al and want to promote safe and responsible use of Al in the Financial Markets.
-Firms should ensure that they have read the report and understand the FCA's approach to Al in the Financial Markets.
+Firms should ensure that they have read the report and understand the FCA's approach to AI in the Financial Markets.
 Date published: 22 April 2024 The update focuses on the FCA's roles and objectives, work so far, existing approach, and plans for the next 12 months.

-'Big Tech a priority' says FCA Chief Executive The FCA's Chief Executive Nikhil Rathi delivered a speech announcing the FCA's plans to examine how Big Tech firms unique access to large sets of data could unlock: We recommend that firms have read the speech and understood the FCA's focus on Tech and Al Date published: 22 April 2024 Better products More competitive prices Wider choices for consumers and businesses The FCA's Big Tech Plans are included in a feedback statement to it's call for input on data sharing between Big Tech and Financial Services Firms.
+'Big Tech a priority' says FCA Chief Executive

+The FCA's Chief Executive Nikhil Rathi delivered a speech announcing the FCA's plans to examine how Big Tech firms unique access to large sets of data could unlock:

+- Better products

+- More competitive prices

+- Wider choices for consumers and businesses

+The FCA's Big Tech Plans are included in a feedback statement to it's call for input on data sharing between Big Tech and Financial Services Firms.